naev/naev/dat/naevpedia/lore/factions/proteron.md

 Some debate followed, but the consensus was that House Proteron had achieved its original goal, and now it was time for the weak Empire to make way for the new generation of galactic dominance.
 But when the Proteron High Autarch delivered this message to the Emperor, he was furious at the perceived insult and ordered all Autarchs executed.
-Appalled at this reaction, the Circle concluded in an emergency meeting that [the Empire](lore/factions/empire) had no intention of honoring the original agreement, thereby forfeiting its claim to the loyalty of House Proteron.
+Appalled at this reaction, the Circle concluded in an emergency meeting that [the Empire](lore/factions/empire) had no intention of honouring the original agreement, thereby forfeiting its claim to the loyalty of House Proteron.
 It was clear to the Circle that should [the Empire](lore/factions/empire) insist on trying to turn the Proteron into another Dvaered incident or, worse still, turning them into Empire systems, there could be no peace with them.

 Knowing that they could not resist the entire might of [the Empire](lore/factions/empire)'s infrastructure, the Proteron decided to plant their agents in every major Imperial agency while publicly grovelling at [the Empire](lore/factions/empire)'s feet.